Microservices: when not to use them…Published on: Author: Marcel Otto Category: IT development and operations

 - Few moving parts

 Operationally there are less moving parts to consider.
-Of course the amount and complexity of business logic remains the same whatever architecture you chose.
+Of course, the amount and complexity of business logic remains the same whatever architecture you choose.

 - Simple code sharing

-No shared libraries (other solutions) needed here.
+No shared libraries (or other solutions) needed here.
 This is especially useful with crosscutting concerns like logging and monitoring.
 You only have to set it up once.

 - Only vertically scalable

-If one part of your application needs a performance boost.
-Your whole application needs to scale.
-Bigger servers, more RAM are solutions here.
+If one part of your application needs a performance boost, your whole application needs to scale.
+Bigger servers and more RAM are the solution here.

 - Impactful deployments

-While the deployment process is simple.
-The deploy itself has a higher impact.
-Scary big bang rollouts, take a long time, and take a long time to roll back in case of failure.
+While the deployment process is simple, the deploy itself has a higher impact.
+Scary big bang rollouts take a long time, and a long time to roll back in case of failure.

-Of course there are plenty more cons to a monolith.
-A lot of those downsides are a result of bad (or inconsistent) coding practices though, which are bad in any system.
-It must be sad that things like high coupling and unexpected side effects can hide better in bigger systems, than in small services.
+Of course, there are more cons to a monolith.
+But a lot of the downsides are a result of bad (or inconsistent) coding practices, which are bad in any system.
+It’s sad that things like high coupling and unexpected side effects can hide better in bigger systems than in small services.

 Can you have your cake and eat it too?

 In theory?
 No!
-In practice it is perfectly possible to mitigate some of the downsides of a microservice architecture, or keep the benefits of a monolith while splitting.
+In practice, it is perfectly possible to mitigate some of the downsides of a microservice architecture, or to keep the benefits of a monolith while splitting.
 Splitting your application the right way is key here!

 - Relatively slow communication between services is not as much of a problem if your services are not that chatty in the first place.
 Thinking about the communication between services beforehand can really pay off here.
-Having such chatty services can be considered a smell.
-Maybe if they are that, perhaps they belong in the same service.
+Having very chatty services can be considered a smell.
+Consider that perhaps they belong in the same service.

-- The absence of database safeties like transactions and foreign key constraints can be minimized when picking the right boundaries for your services.
-In cases where you can’t, there are lots of solutions to handle transactions and keeping your data consistent.
+- The absence of database safeties like transactions and foreign key constraints can be minimized by picking the right boundaries for your services.
+When you can’t, there are a lot of solutions to handle transactions and keep your data consistent.
 Think about retries or the Memento Design Pattern to be able to ‘undo’ changes.

-As mentioned above, it is possible to partly circumvent/downplay the down sides of microservices.
-It is also possible to bring some benefits of microservices to monolithic applications.
-One of those is certainly loose coupling.
-While the common view of a monolith is that it conforms to the Big Ball of Mud antipattern, it certainly does not have to be that way!
+As mentioned above, it’s possible to partly circumvent or downplay the downsides of microservices.
+It is also possible to bring benefits of microservices to monolithic applications.
+One of these benefits is certainly loose coupling.
+While the common view of a monolith is that it conforms to the Big Ball of Mud antipattern, it certainly doesn't have to be that way!

-Using the Dependency Inversion principle as a guide to keep coupling of modules to a minimum and create a modular-monolith (Simon Brown, 2016).
-This also keeps ‘unknown’ side effects in check.
+Using the Dependency Inversion principle as a guide to keep the coupling of modules to a minimum and creating a modular-monolith (Simon Brown, 2016), will also keep “unknown” side effects in check.

 Java 9 modules are a good way to let the compiler enforce this low coupling.
-This works by only making your module API interface ‘module public’ and your other classes package private public.
+This only works when you make your module API interface “module public”, and your other classes package private public.

-This strategy of modularity not only gives the benefits of loose coupling, it also leaves the door open for ‘easy’ extraction of functionality in seperate services.
+This strategy of modularity not only has the benefit of loose coupling, it also leaves the door open for “easy” extraction of functionality in separate services.

-WARNING: Modules should be vertical slices of your application to be able to split them later.
-Horizontal slices (like a 3-tier application) does not have some of those benefits.
+WARNING: Modules should be vertical slices of your application, if you want to split them later.
+Horizontal slices (like a 3-tier application) do not have some of these benefits.

 When not to use microservices you ask?

 Don’t want to invest in (more) extensive logging and monitoring?
 Don’t go for microservices!
-Be prepared for unfindable bugs or performance issues!
+You need to be prepared for unfindable bugs or performance issues.
 They will haunt you!
 Don’t have a properly automated CI pipeline yet?
 Your (bi-)weekly deployments will cost you!

 Don’t know yet where your bounded context boundaries will lie?
-Don’t know what modules will be very chatty?
-Don’t you know what parts of your application needs to be scalable yet?
-Don’t go microservices…...yet!
+Don’t know yet which modules will be very chatty?
+Don’t know which parts of your application need to be scalable?
+Don’t go microservices… yet!

-Did you notice how many times I used the word 'yet' just now?
-Basically this means not to go full on microservices when you don’t know what you are doing.
-There could be bear traps on your way, that will grind your development to a halt.
+Did you notice how I used the word “yet”?
+Simply put, this means don’t go full-on microservices when you don’t know what you are doing.
+There could be pitfalls on the way that will grind your development to a halt.